People having ruptured eardrums must wonder: Can I use earbuds with a ruptured eardrum or not?

 Even after your ruptured eardrum has healed, you should avoid swimming and some athletic competitions.

-A ruptured eardrum is a hole or tears in the inner membrane that divides the middle and outer ear canals.
+A ruptured eardrum is a hole or tear in the inner membrane that divides the middle and outer ear canals.
 If you experience acute or persistent hearing loss as a result of this illness, your middle ear may be particularly susceptible.

 Keep the ear dry even after the ruptured eardrum has been treated to prevent an infection from spreading to your middle ears.